lhydl/ip/README.md

-# Duke Application
+# Duke project template

-_Duke_ is an application for users to store different tasks types.
+This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij